Fuel cells for mission‑critical stationary power

 In collaboration with our partners, we are able to provide package solutions, enabling you to become less reliant on the grid.
 From 1kW to multi-megawatt power outputs, our solutions are scalable and can be packaged into containerised systems.

-Benefits of fuel cells in micro-grid applications
+Benefits of IE’s fuel cells for stationary applications

 - Emissions-free power – fuel cells generate electricity through an electrochemical reaction, producing no harmful emissions at point of use.
 The only byproduct of the process is water and heat.